Resident Rotation Schedule

 Year: PGY3 (6 weeks)

 The research rotation occurs during the PGY3 year and provides an excellent opportunity for immersion in clinical, biomechanical, or basic science research projects.
 In recent years, research support infrastructure has increased dramatically, with dedicated research nurses and coordinators to assist with literature searches, IRB applications and renewals, and grant applications.
 Dr. William Mihalko MD, PhD runs a world-class biomechanics lab, exposing the residents to the world of a balanced physician-scientist.
 Research efforts resulting in presentation are eligible for funding that enables residents to present their research at local, regional, and national meetings.
-One publishable research project is required by the ACGME prior to graduation.
+One publishable research project is required by the Accreditation Council for Graduate Medical Education (ACGME) before graduation.

 Methodist University Service